-Specialization makes you unique.
-You don’t have price quote shootouts with your competitors.
-When you’re the expert in a small but profitable market, it makes it more difficult for competitors to, quite simply, compete.
-Your competitors will have a hard time duplicating you strategies unless they’re willing to re-brand or launch a new brand, which may be a little late as you’d have already established a footing.
+Specialization makes you unique; you won’t have price quote shootouts with your competitors.
+When you’re the expert in a small but profitable market, it makes it more difficult for competitors to – quite simply – compete.
+Your competitors will have a hard time duplicating your strategies unless they’re willing to re-brand or launch a new brand, which may be a little late as you’d have already established a footing.

 Creating a niche makes marketing much easier.

-Niche marketing makes it easier for you to market, position and brand your products to target the right people.
-Most target groups contain people with similar interest and behaviors.
-This increase the rate at which customers refer new customers.
-You don’t need the lavish advertising budgets of McDonald’s as you already have your small group of engaged customers to refer other people to you.
+Niche marketing makes it easier for you to market, position and brand your products to the right people.
+Most niche marketing groups are made up of people with similar interest and behaviors, which increases the rate at which existing customers refer new customers.
+You don’t need the lavish advertising budget of McDonald’s, as you already have your small group of engaged customers to refer other people to you.

 Disadvantages of Niche Marketing